dafny-lang/dafny/Source/DafnyStandardLibraries/src/Std/TargetSpecific/Statistics.md

 - **`Statistics.dfy`**
   This Contains the full implementation of all statistical functions, including Sum, Mean, Variance, StdDev, Range, Mode, and Median.
   It defines all verification contracts and imports `MergeSortBy` from Dafny’s standard library.
-It also uses an extern Sqrt function for handling floating-point computations
+It also uses an extern Sqrt function for handling floating-point computations.

 - **`Statistics_Test.dfy`**
   Includes test methods for validating the functionality of each operation using Dafny’s `{ :test }` annotation.
   These tests serve as verification that works with Dafny’s formal proofs.

 - **`ExternalMath.cs`**
-  Provides the external implementation of mathematical operations particularly square root
+  Provides the external implementation of mathematical operations particularly square root.

 ## Function Descriptions